Liquid4All/on-prem-stack/README.md

 Two environment variables are constructed from other variables: `DATABASE_URL` and `MODEL_NAME`.
 Please do not modify them directly in the `.env` file.

+## Models

+Currently, each on-prem stack can only run one model at a time.
+We will improve on this soon.
+The launch script runs the default model specified in `config.yaml`.
+To switch models, run `./launch.sh --switch-model` and select the desired model to run.
+The script will then stop the current model and start the newly chosen model.

 ## Files

 | File | Description |